cap-js/print/README.md

 Use cases for a manual approach could be:
 - You want to print documents that are not part of your CDS model, i.e., files generated at runtime
 - Your model does not meet the requirements for the automatic approach
-- You want to print another file type than PDF
+- You want to print a file type other than PDF

 For this, you can use the `cds.connect.to` API of CAP to connect to the print service and invoke the `print` action manually.